by Maren Madalyn, contributing writer

 6. Cultivate joy and fun

-It may go without saying – but learning can be incredibly joyful and fun.
+It may go without saying – but learning can be incredibly fun.
 In fact, when we experience joy, our bodies benefit in multiple ways as a result of the neurotransmitters processing and sending signals in our brains and bodies.

 As educators navigate the evolving effects of the global pandemic, joy has provided and continues to provide an antidote to uncertainty, fear, and loneliness.
 Fun and joyful family engagement strategies can further bolster family-school community engagement.
 Ultimately, joy helps build a positive school climate for student success.